FyynApp/mercurius-core-business-platform/README.md

 - In a dedicated Terminal window, start the Symfony web server: `symfony server:start`.
 Keep the terminal window open and running in the background.

+- In another Terminal window, in the root folder of the app, run `php bin/console --no-debug messenger:consume async -vv --limit 1` to run 1 background task

 - Open `http://127.0.0.1:8000/` in your browser.
 Enjoy!